2001–02 Philippine Basketball League season: 2002 Chairman's Cup

-The RP Nationals didn't win a single game in all their outings against the 8 regular ballclubs.
+The RP Nationals did not win a single game in all their outings against the eight regular ballclubs.

-Kutitap grabs the last semifinals slot following a victory over John-O in a do-or-die game.
+Kutitap took the last semifinals slot, following a victory over John-O in a do-or-die game.

-Ana Freezers were actually tied with Shark and Kutitap with a 6-5 won-loss slates but were eliminated via lower quotient.
+Ana Freezers were tied with Shark and Kutitap with a 6-5 won-loss slate, but were eliminated via lower quotient.

 Finals

-Ateneo-Hapee add another chapter to its rich and colorful basketball history, joining the elite list of PBL champions by winning their finals series over Blu Sun Power.
+Ateneo-Hapee added another chapter to its history, joining the elite list of PBL champions by winning their finals series over Blu Sun Power.
 Enrico Villanueva was voted the conference Most Valuable Player and finals MVP.
-Villanueva powered his way to 24 points in the title-clinching Game four.
-Ateneo coach Joel Banal, coaching the Blue Eagles for the first time, thank the Ateneo Alumni for their unbelievable support, other Eagles who did their share for the championship victory includes Rich Alvarez, Larry Fonacier, Celino Cruz and Gec Chia.
+Villanueva powered his way to 24 points in the title-clinching game four.
+Joel Banal coached the Blue Eagles for the first time.
+Other Eagles who did their share for the championship victory included Rich Alvarez, Larry Fonacier, Celino Cruz and Gec Chia.